-When Ray Kroc franchised the first McDonald's restaurant in Des Plaines, IL on April 15, 1955, it wasn't just the opening of a restaurant, it was the birth of a franchise system, one of the most valuable American retail brands, and an international fast food empire.
+When Ray Kroc franchised the first McDonald's restaurant in Des Plaines, Ill., on April 15, 1955, it wasn't just the opening of a restaurant; it was the birth of a franchise system, one of the most valuable American retail brands, and an international fast food empire.

-These quotable quotes from one of history's most famous fast food retailing leaders and legendary retail icons will reveal what Kroc was thinking and learning about the retail business as he was building the world famous McDonald's fast food franchise chain in the U.S. When Ray Kroc talks, both restaurant and retail leaders would be well advised to listen to the wisdom and inspiration of a legendary retail founder.
+These quotes from arguably the most successful fast-food retailer reveal what Kroc was thinking and learning about the business as he was building the McDonald's chain in the U.S. and ultimately around the world.
+Both restaurant and retail leaders would be well-advised to listen to his wisdom.

 - "I put the hamburger on the assembly line."